theokleiao/Task7-isthisarealjob/README.md

   pip install pandas****

 Download the cac_scraper.py script and data folder.
-Launch command prompt change the directory to where you saved the cac_scraper.py script and data folder(don't store the script <b>IN<b/> the data folder).
+Launch command prompt change the directory to where you saved the cac_scraper.py script and data folder(<b>DON'T</b> store the script <b>IN</b> the data folder).
 Run the app with this syntax

 #>python cac_scraper.py aaa